rokwire/rokwire-building-blocks-api/contributions/README.md

     ]
 ```
 ### GET capabilities in contribution data using capability name
-To get the information about the existing non-pii dataset, this method should be used
+To get the information about the capability dataset using capability name keyword, this method should be used
 ```
 http://localhost:5000/contributions/capabilities?name=test1
 ```